Yamaha Stadium

 Yamaha Stadium (ヤマハスタジアム, Yamaha Sutajiamu) is a football stadium located in Iwata City, Shizuoka Prefecture, Japan, owned by Yamaha Motors, next to whose plant it is located, and was purpose-designed for use with soccer and rugby union.

-It is the home ground for the J1 League club Júbilo Iwata, and the rugby union team Shizuoka Blue Revs.
+It is the home ground for the J2 League club Júbilo Iwata, and the rugby union team Shizuoka Blue Revs.
 The stadium has a seating capacity of 15,165 people.

+The stadium is approximately 20 minutes away walking from Mikuriya Station on the Tokaido Main Line.